5 Tips On How to Talk to Your Parents About Senior Living

 3. Understand How to Set the Stage

 Typically, it is best to limit the conversation to immediate family only.
 A blend of in town and out of town family members is helpful.
+When talking to your parents about senior living, it’s important that they don’t feel ambushed.
+Be sure to tell them what’s going to happen beforehand.
 If it makes sense, it is okay to invite your spiritual leader.
-Here are some other tips to consider:
+Here are some tips to help you set the stage:

-- Have a specific agenda and assignments .
+- Have a specific agenda and assignments ready for each family member.

 - Have facts and observations ready to discuss.

-- Do not talk over one another and make sure to listen!
+- Do not talk over anyone and be sure to actively listen.

 - Do not have the conversation at a family function or holiday setting.